mpimd-csc/MORWiki.jl/README.md

 > The following releases have been data-breaking:
 > *none*
 >
-> Should you upgrade MORwiki.jl to (or skipping) one of the versions listed above,
+> Should you upgrade MORWiki.jl to (or skipping) one of the versions listed above,
 > consult the `CHANGELOG` to see which data sets must be deleted and re-downloaded.
 > Be assured that such changes will always be marked as a breaking release
 > according to the [Pkg.jl documentation](https://pkgdocs.julialang.org/v1.6/compatibility/#compat-pre-1.0).